Cepelia Pavilion

-The Cepelia Pavilion (Pawilon Cepelii) is a modernist store pavilion in Warsaw, Poland, within the South Downtown neighbourhood.
-It is located at the corner of 99/101 Marshal and 28/34 Nowogrodzka Streets, next to Dmowski Roundabout.
+The Cepelia Pavilion (/pl/; Pawilon Cepelii) is a modernist store pavilion in Warsaw, Poland, within the South Downtown neighbourhood.
+It is located at the corner of 99/101 Marszałkowska and 28/34 Nowogrodzka Streets, next to Dmowski Roundabout.
 It was opened in 1966, as a store of Cepelia, an association of needlework artists.
 Following renovations in 2024, it currently operates as a store of Empik, a chain selling books, international press and media products.